Welcome to the Department of Computer Science at the University of Arizona!

 Community College or Other Transfer Credit

 Students may take computer courses or workshops at a local community college.
-The Course Equivalency Guide is a great online resource for Arizona students and provides information on how courses transfer to the Univeristy.
+The UA Transfer Credit Guide is a great online resource for students and provides information on how courses transfer to the University.

 If transferring from an Arizona Community College, students may be advised to complete the Arizona General Education Curriculum (AGEC) prior to transfer.
 While completion of the AGEC can be beneficial for some students, it is not the case for all students.
 Students should contact a computer science advisor to develop an individual plan for transfer.
 AGEC completion is NOT required prior to transferring to the UA.